 Erica Violet Lee's tongue became a signal of resistance at the Paris Climate Conference.

-The 25-year-old Nehiyaw (Cree), philosophy student from the University of Saskatchewan pissed off a lot of people in her home province after she posted a photo online where she playfully stuck out her tongue at Premier Brad Wall while they were at a celebration for Canadian delegates at the Canadian Embassy in Paris.
-Lee was part of the Canadian Youth Delegation at the Conference of Parties (COP 21) where, for the first time in over 20 years of UN negotiations, world leaders actually crafted a historic agreement on climate change with the aim of keeping global warming below 2°C above pre-industrial levels.
+The 25-year-old Nehiyaw (member of Canada's Cree Indigenous people) philosophy student from the University of Saskatchewan pissed off a lot of people in her home province after she posted a photo online where she playfully stuck out her tongue at Premier Brad Wall while they were at a celebration for Canadian delegates at the Canadian Embassy in Paris.
+Lee was part of the Canadian Youth Delegation at the Conference of Parties (COP21) where, for the first time in over 20 years of UN negotiations, world leaders actually crafted a historic agreement on climate change with the aim of keeping global warming below 2°C [3.6°F] above pre-industrial levels.

 On December 3, Lee, along with her youth delegate counterparts, stood in front of the international media and protested Prime Minister Justin Trudeau for his platitudes instead of action.
 Holding signs which read "youth want to be heard, not just seen," Lee argued they deserve more than photo ops with Canadian government and that youth aren't just props.

 VICE spoke to Lee in her final days at the climate summit to talk about using her platform to point out hypocrisy.

 VICE: How did you get involved with the youth delegation?